kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-bulk-importing.md

 {% endhighlight %}
 </div>

-Run the JSON bulk importer.
+Run the bulk import tool by specifying `JSONBulkImporter` as the importer, the Kiji table `users` as the output, and `song-plays.json` as the input with the following command:

 <div class="userinput">
 {% highlight bash %}